GWR Diagram Y4 box van 95979

-Not much is known about 95979, but we do know it was saved by the London Group in 1970 and arrived on the railway in the early April.
+Not much is known about 95979, but we do know it was saved by the London Group in April 1971 and arrived on the railway later that month.
 95979 was built at Swindon in 1917 ( though the steel stock was rolled in 1913 ) and became Port of London Authority PLAA73.
 Reports that it was a steam heated banana van with an early "Instanta" three link coupling are wrong.
 There is absolutely no archaeology to support the suggestion of steam heat or vacuum pipes and the brake gear never had a vacuum cylinder.
 One instanta coupling remains, we've just got to find another (the centre link is a bent "wire" link instead of the drop forging used later on).
 The DC brake mechanism is far superior to the later wagon brake in some respects because it can be applied on one side and released on the other, however release is total and not progressive !

 23/24/25 February 2002